Elissa Steamer: 2012–present: Gnarhunters, Return to Baker

-Awards
+Awards and honors

 In 2003, Steamer was voted "Female Skater of the Year" by Check it Out Girls magazine.

+In 2015, Steamer was inducted into the Skateboarding Hall of Fame.

 Video games

-Steamer appeared as a playable character in the first five installments of the Tony Hawk's Pro Skater series.
+Steamer appeared as a playable character in the first five installments of the Tony Hawk's Pro Skater series and in the 2020 remake Tony Hawk's Pro Skater 1 + 2.
 In 2014, Steamer explained that her biggest paychecks during her skateboarding career were due to video game royalties.

-Andrew Reynolds revealed in September 2014 that all of the skateboarders who appeared in the first game of the series were well-paid:
+Andrew Reynolds said in September 2014 that all of the skateboarders who appeared in the first game of the series were well-paid:

 So for the first game, everybody got paid.
-Elissa Steamer, myself [Reynolds], whoever else was in it, we were laughing—we got like one check for royalties that was like [US]$190,000 or something.
-We were like what!
-This is amazing! ...
-I really love that Elissa Steamer got $190,000 out of it too [laughs] that's my favorite part.
+Elissa Steamer, myself, whoever else was in it, we were laughing—we got like one check for royalties that was like $190,000 or something.
+We were like, 'What!
+This is amazing!' ...
+I really love that Elissa Steamer got $190,000 out of it too.
+[Laughs] That's my favorite part.

 Personal life

-As of a January 2021 interview in Thrasher, Elissa lives with her fiancé Rachel Garcia and their dogs Randy and Lily in San Francisco, California.
-In a July 2020 with Skateboarding Magazine's radio show, Steamer stated that she identifies as queer.

-Steamer explained in a June 2014 radio interview that she purchased property in Fort Myers, Florida, during her skateboarding career and her property portfolio is overseen by a manager.
-According to the radio interview, Steamer's life in California is facilitated by her property investment.
+In a June 2014 radio interview, Steamer said that she had purchased property in Fort Myers, Florida, during her skateboarding career and that the profit from these properties, which are overseen by a manager, support her life in California.

+In July 2020, Steamer told Skateboarding Magazine's radio show that she identifies as queer.
+In January 2021, she told Thrasher that she lives with her fiancée Rachel Garcia and their dogs Randy and Lily in San Francisco, California.